ankurkohli007/Adavanve_Robot_Programming_Assignment_1_Hoist_Problem/README.md

 From the user side there are two consoles (shell windows) and keys with different aims, that simulate a real system.

-There were two consoles i.e. Command Consoles & Inspection Consoles, also mentioned above.
+There were two consoles i.e. Command Consoles & Inspection Consoles.
 Below are the brief description about the two consoles.

 **Command Console:** It comprises of buttons which can be accesed by the user to control the hoist as shown in figure above.
 Features of the buttons are given below: